ChiPowers/cinema_game/README.md

 The edges are movie credits, that is an edge exists between a person and a movie if that person appeared in the credits for that movie.
 In this case, we consider only edges which correspond to contributing to a movie as an actor, actress, writer, director or producer.
 The professional graph is the connected component which contains Fred Astaire.

+## PageRank experiments
+To compute the PageRank of the professional graph computed earlier

+    ./manage.py runscript page_rank